Royals vs. Athletics Player Props Betting Odds

 - Bobby Witt Jr. has 31 hits with five doubles, three triples, five home runs, eight walks and 13 RBI.
 He's also stolen eight bases.

-- Witt Jr. has picked up a hit in three games in a row.
-In his last five games he is batting .217 with a double, a triple, a home run, two walks and three RBI.
+- Witt Jr. takes a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .217 with a double, a triple, a home run, two walks and three RBI.

 Witt Jr. Recent Games